Syncxv/discord-stuff/tutorials/ui-injection.md

 const ChannelTextAreaButtons = getModule((m) => m?.default?.type?.displayName === 'ChannelTextAreaButtons', false);
 ```

 now let me explain HOW i get this.
 FIRST if you look at that picture again and YOU can see that it says memo.
 IF It says memo it is most likley exported as a memo SO you cant simply do `getModuleByDisplayName` that wont wrok because its a memo.
-SO what does a memo functional component look like? well it looks like this wigga boy
+SO what does a memo functional component look like? well it looks like this boy

 ![](https://i.imgur.com/auUdT5k.png)